 American art is as diverse as the nation itself.
 NOMA’s collection spans the country’s historical evolution and diverse ethnicities, from pre-Columbian Native American tribal art to cutting-edge contemporary works that express the freedom of unbound creativity.
 Listed here are ten must-sees spread throughout our galleries and the Besthoff Sculpture Garden.

 Gilbert Stuart, George Washington (c.
 1800)

 This iconic portrait of George Washington by Gilbert Stuart (1755–1828) is one of the most mass-produced and recognizable paintings of the lauded general and America’s first president—even serving as the basis for the image on the one dollar bill.
-The Washington portrait is part of a newly reimagined permanent exhibition of decorative arts at NOMA.
-The painting is paired with a selection of colonial-era American furniture.
+The Washington portrait is on view in the decorative arts galleries at NOMA where it is paired with a selection of colonial-era American furniture.

 Manierre Dawson, Classic Relief (1938)

 Manierre Dawson (1887–1969) was one of the first abstract artists in America and in contention for creating the first American abstract painting.
 Originally a civil engineer, Dawson incorporated many geometric shapes and designs into his artwork.
 Ending his life in obscurity and struggling financially, Dawson made his art from what was available: cement, caps of lumber, and in this case a piece of plywood carved and covered in oil paint.

 Alfred Boisseau, Louisiana Indians Walking Along a Bayou (1847)